 - Try to resolve the issue in the workplace.
 Speak with your employer – outline the issue and the impact it’s having on you.

-- If talking hasn’t helped, contact TAS on 1800 673 097 to speak to an area consultant.
+- If talking hasn’t helped, contact Regulation and Contract Management on 1800 673 097 to speak to an area consultant.
 The consultant will offer impartial advice and let all parties know of their obligations to each other under the law and options for resolving the matter.
 The consultant can also meet with you or your employer, or both.

-- In cases where you have not been able to resolve the matter to your satisfaction, either party can lodge an application with the South Australian Industrial Relations Commission (SAIRC) Registry.
+- In cases where you have not been able to resolve the matter to your satisfaction, either party can lodge an application with the South Australian Employment Tribunal (SAET) Registry.

 Street address: Level 6, Riverside Centre, North Terrace, Adelaide